 - 5% cash back on travel purchased through Chase Ultimate Rewards

-- 3% cash back on dining and takeout
+- 3% cash back on dining (including takeout and eligible delivery services)

 - 3% cash back on drugstore purchases